top of page

 IMG_1607_web.jpg

 Ayumi Tanaka is a Japanese-born visual artist based in New York.
 Using found photographs, self-portraits, and household items, she engages in photomontages that focus on themes of memory and psychological experience.
-Tanaka constructs three-dimensional dioramas, composed of overlapping multiple layers of photo collages, assembled and photographed to depict psychological landscapes.
+She constructs three-dimensional dioramas, composed of overlapping multiple layers of photo collages, assembled and photographed to depict psychological landscapes.

-Tanaka’s work has been shown internationally at exhibitions including The Noguchi Museum in New York, Maison Louis Carré in France, Sinkka Museum in Finland, Center for Photography at Woodstock, Pictura Gallery in Bloomington; LOOK3 Festival of the Photograph in Charlottesville, Virginia.
-Her work has been reviewed in publications such as New York Times, The Guardian, AFAR, and "I'm So Happy You Are Here: Japanese Women Photographers from the 1950’s to Now," by Aperture.
+Tanaka’s work has been shown in exhibitions including The Noguchi Museum in New York and the Center for Photography at Woodstock, and has been reviewed in publications such as The New York Times, The Guardian, and I'm So Happy You Are Here: Japanese Women Photographers from the 1950s to Now (Aperture).

 Copyright © Ayumi Tanaka